Blown glass doesn't like dishwasher and warm liquid

 We are specialize in selling historic blown glassware.

-These real-blown glass are blown in Scandinavia, France, Czech Republic and Belgium.
+These real-blown glass are blown in Scandinavia, France and Czech Republic.
 They are faithful reproduction of object that existed in the past between antiquity and the begining of 20th century.

 The handcrafted workmanship of these glassware makes it unique.
 For each model of glass, it is impossible to find exactly the same glass.
 Variations in color, thickness are guarantees of a real arts and crafts.